oxidecomputer/windows-image-builder/DEVELOPMENT.md

 ### The orchestration

-- **File ordering was the third reproducibility bug.** The walk returned files in `readdir` order, which differs between a mounted ISO, an APFS copy and a Linux host — and that order decides the order clusters are handed out in, so it decides the bytes of the volume.
+- **File ordering was the third reproducibility bug.** The walk returned files in `readdir` order, which differs between a mounted ISO, a copy of one on a host filesystem, and another host again — and that order decides the order clusters are handed out in, so it decides the bytes of the volume.
 The sort key is now the path the file will have *on the volume*, not the host path, so a Windows host's backslashes cannot produce a different order either.